AI & Web3

 How autonomous agents are moving from simple chatbots to sovereign economic actors capable of negotiating, trading, and executing complex tasks on-chain.

-The AI Agent Economy represents a shift from passive chatbots to autonomous economic actors.
-These agents can independently negotiate contracts, execute transactions, and manage assets on-chain, fundamentally reducing the marginal cost of coordination in digital markets to near zero.
+The AI Agent Economy moves from passive chatbots to autonomous economic actors.
+These agents can negotiate contracts, execute transactions, and manage assets on-chain, driving coordination costs in digital markets toward zero.

 For the last decade, we lived in the SaaS era, defined by passive tools.
 Salesforce does not 'want' anything; it waits for you to input data.
 The Agent era is different.
 Agents are goal-seeking entities.
 They have utility functions, budget constraints, and the autonomy to pursue outcomes.